-2) Placement of Electrodes: Following the collection of anthropometric data, the electrodes and accelerometers were placed on the body.
+- 1) Subjects: After informed and written consent, healthy volunteers were recruited.
+The inclusion criteria were: older than 18 years, no existing skin disorders or allergies, no metallic or electrical implants, no pregnancy, and provision of informed consent.
+Prior to clinical measurements, anthropometric data such as BMI, age, ethnicity, height and weight were collected. - 2) Placement of Electrodes: Following the collection of anthropometric data, the electrodes and accelerometers were placed on the body.
 The subject was requested to lie down in a supine position for at least 5 min before starting the measurements in order to stabilize the hydrostatic pressure acting on the column of fluid in the body.
 The electrodes (EL500, BIOPAC Systems Inc) were placed on the subject after thoroughly cleaning the skin with medical ethanol.
 The sensing electrodes were placed at the wrist and ankle while the source electrodes were placed centrally on the metacarpals on the palm and metatarsals on the feet (Figure 2).
 The electrodes were connected to the measurement devices with long shielded medical instrumentation cables matching the respective device connectors.
-For all subjects, the electrodes were placed on the right limbs.
-To enable electrode switching in experimental protocol, the main unit was not placed directly on the arm, but kept adjacent to the subject.

-3) Placement of Accelerometers: Two accelerometers were needed to faithfully reproduce positional orientation [8] and were placed using velcro on the ankle (adjacent to the sensing electrode) and on the anterior quadriceps region of the thigh (Figure 2).
-The third accelerometer was embedded in the main unit and could not be used for the experiments.
-Therefore, a replacement accelerometer was placed on the upper limb.

-4) Experimental Protocol: We performed two experiments: a) Accuracy and precision testing: During this part of the protocol, the subjects remained in supine position.
+For all subjects. the electrodes were placed on the right limbs.
+To enable electrode switching between the devices during the experimental protocol, the main unit was not placed directly on the arm, but kept adjacent to the subject. - 3) Placement of Accelerometers: Two accelerometers were needed to faithfully reproduce positional orientation [8] and were placed using velcro on the ankle (adjacent to the sensing electrode) and on the anterior quadriceps region of the thigh (Figure 2).
+The third accelerometer was embedded in the main unit and could not be used for the experiments (see above).
+Therefore, a replacement accelerometer was placed on the upper limb. - 4) Experimental Protocol: We performed two experiments: a) Accuracy and precision testing: During this part of the protocol, the subjects remained in supine position.
 The measurement cycle started with a measurement with the reference device (BIACorpus, Medi-cal Healthcare GmbH, Germany).
 After switching the electrodes to the wearable device, 6 frequency sweeps of 5 s were recorded (30 s).
 This cycle was repeated 3 times. b) Posture variation and continuous measurement testing: The wearable device was changed to continuously measure bioimpedance and accelerometer data.
 The subject followed specific positional changes that altered every 40 s.
-The fixed order supine-sitting-standing-supine ensured that every possible transition could be acquired.
+The fixed order of supine-sitting-standing-sitting-supine-standing-supine for each subject ensured that every possible transition could be acquired and compared.